 To be eligible to apply for an undergraduate bursary, applicants must have a parent or spouse who:

-- has worked in the UK as a grocer, chemist or commercial traveller for at least five years; and
+- has worked in the UK as a commercial traveller, pharmacist or grocer for at least five years; and

-- is currently working in one of these occupations, or has retired within the last ten years.
+- is currently working in one of these occupations, or has retired within the last ten years (from time of applying).